Great strategist/good man/bad wizard.

 Things I’ve done in my time at mStoner:

-• creative lead on several projects CASE award-winning projects
+- creative lead on several award-winning CASE projects

-I owe maybe 75% of my successful accomplishments over the past six years to opportunities given to me and supported by the partners at this company and by team members I have worked with.
-How the other 25% breaks down is debatable, but it would make a really boring debate.
+I owe maybe 75 percent of my successful accomplishments over the past seven years to opportunities given to me and supported by the partners at this company and by team members I have worked with.
+How the other 25 percent breaks down is debatable, but it would make a really boring debate.

 Selected current and previous clients, in no particular order: